LerryAlexander/mobile-testing-framework/README.md

 In order to be able of executing the project you have to install the following:

 1) Java SDK 11
+2) Gradle 6.1 or higher
-2) Appium 1.21.0 or higher
+3) Appium 1.21.0 or higher
-3) Android Studio - for devices emulator
+4) Android Studio - for devices emulator
-4) Docker (optional)
+5) Docker (optional)
-5) KVM - Virtualization option must be enabled in the BIOS
+6) KVM - Virtualization option must be enabled in the BIOS

 **Notes:** After installing Android Studio, launch the AVD Manager and install following device:
 * **Pixel 4 XL API 28** --> (API 28, Android 9.0)